 Regular backups should be considered the cornerstone of any half-decent security posture.
 If your business is running on WordPress, there is absolutely no reason why you shouldn’t be creating regular backups of your content.
 In the event that your website is hacked, one of the first things you want to do is restore a clean version of your site, patch any vulnerabilities and get back to business.
 If you haven’t established a regular backup routine, you should do so today.

-There are a wide variety of backup options available that include both free and premium plugins.
+There are a wide variety of backup plugin options available that include both free and premium plugins.
 A few that you might want to take a closer look at include:

 - Vault Press from Automattic offers plans that start as low as $5/month and include a 30-day backup archive.

 - UpdraftPlus is a free plugin that provides the ability to backup and restore your files as well as allowing you to store your files in a variety of location including Dropbox, AmazonS3, Google Drive and Rackspace Cloud.

 - BackupBuddy is probably one of the better-known paid plugin options.
 It allows you to backup your entire site or just the database on-demand or a pre-defined schedule.
 As with Updraft, there are a wide variety of storage location options available.